Cybersecurity Enterprise Architecture Services

 Translate enterprise security experience into roadmaps teams can execute.

-The founder’s background includes TOGAF-based solution architecture, AWS architecture, cloud-first security modernization, zero trust analytics architecture, threat intelligence architecture, technical investigations modernization, eDiscovery modernization, Splunk UBA and ITSI delivery, and multi-year technical roadmap development aligned to enterprise risk-reduction goals.
+The founder’s background includes TOGAF enterprise architect certification, AWS architecture, cloud-first security modernization, zero trust analytics architecture, threat intelligence architecture, technical investigations modernization, eDiscovery modernization, and multi-year technical roadmap development aligned to enterprise risk-reduction goals.

 That background matters because cybersecurity enterprise architecture is not just documentation.
 It requires the ability to connect business risk, security engineering, data pipelines, operational workflows, platform constraints, and executive decision-making.